Europa Clipper: Power

-Both radioisotope thermoelectric generator (RTG) and photovoltaic power sources were assessed to power the orbiter.
-Although solar power is only 4% as intense at Jupiter as it is in Earth's orbit, powering a Jupiter orbital spacecraft by solar panels was demonstrated by the Juno mission.
+Both radioisotope thermoelectric generator (RTG) and photovoltaic power sources were assessed as options to power the orbiter.
+Although solar power is only 4% as intense at Jupiter as it is in Earth's orbit, powering a Jupiter orbital spacecraft with solar panels was demonstrated by the Juno mission.
 The alternative to solar panels was a multi-mission radioisotope thermoelectric generator (MMRTG), fueled with plutonium-238.
-The power source has already been demonstrated in the Mars Science Laboratory (MSL) mission.
+The power source had already been demonstrated in the Mars Science Laboratory (MSL) mission.
 Five units were available, with one reserved for the Mars 2020 rover mission and another as backup.
 In September 2013, it was decided that the solar array was the less expensive option to power the spacecraft, and on October 3, 2014, it was announced that solar panels were chosen to power Europa Clipper.
 The mission's designers determined that solar power was both cheaper than plutonium and practical to use on the spacecraft.
-Despite the increased weight of solar panels compared to plutonium-powered generators, the vehicle's mass had been projected to still be within acceptable launch limits.
+Despite the increased weight of solar panels compared to plutonium-powered generators, the vehicle's mass was projected to still be within acceptable launch limits.

-Each panel has a surface area of and produces 150 watts continuously when pointed towards the Sun while orbiting Jupiter.
-While in Europa's shadow, batteries will enable the spacecraft to continue gathering data.
+Each panel has a surface area of 18 m2 and produces 150 watts continuously when pointed towards the Sun while orbiting Jupiter.
+When in Europa's shadow, onboard batteries charged by the solar panels will enable the spacecraft to continue gathering data.
 However, ionizing radiation can damage solar panels.
 The Europa Clipper's orbit will pass through Jupiter's intense magnetosphere, which is expected to gradually degrade the solar panels as the mission progresses.
 The solar panels were provided by Airbus Defence and Space, Netherlands.

 Propulsion

 The propulsion subsystem was built by NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 It is part of the Propulsion Module, delivered by Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
 It is 10 ft tall, 5 ft in diameter and comprises about two-thirds of the spacecraft's main body.
-The propulsion subsystem carries nearly 6000 lb of monomethyl hydrazine and dinitrogen tetroxide propellant, 50% to 60% of which will be used for the 6 to 8-hour Jupiter orbit insertion burn.
-The spacecraft has a total of 24 rocket engines rated at 27.5 N (6.2 lbf) thrust for attitude control and propulsion.
+The propulsion subsystem carries nearly 6000 lb of monomethyl hydrazine and dinitrogen tetroxide propellant, 50% to 60% of which will be used for the 6-to-8-hour Jupiter orbit insertion burn.
+The spacecraft has a total of 24 rocket engines rated at 27.5 N thrust for attitude control and propulsion.